 The Best Mantras for Eating Disorder Recovery

 Mantras for eating disorder (ED) recovery work for me.
 Part of the reason why is that I don't meditate.
 I have trouble sitting still for more than a few seconds.
 Even when I do yoga, it's the sweat until you vomit sort, not the calm, restorative kind.
-All this is to say the idea of mantras in eating disorder recovery does not come easily to me, but using mantras for eating disorder recovery has been a powerful and subtle tool that's helped me overcome negative thinking.
+All this is to say the idea of mantras do not come easily to me, but using mantras for eating disorder recovery has been a powerful and subtle tool that's helped me overcome negative thinking.

 What Is a Mantra, in or out of Eating Disorder Recovery?

 A mantra is a sound, word or statement repeated frequently.
 The aim of this repetition is to calm, soothe and focus the mind.
 The repetition also helps forge new pathways in the brain--more productive, positive pathways.

 For instance, people in eating disorder recovery are likely used to being negative in their thinking about themselves.
 One might frequently tell oneself, "I'm fat.
 I'm worthless.
 I don't matter."